If You’re Reading This, You’re Me. Hi.

 34. Sit on the couch and watch his show with him.

-Even if it’s terrible.
-Even if you don’t understand who anyone is.
-Don’t critique.
-Don’t ask 47 questions about the plot.
-Just sit there.
+It might be bad.
+You may not get who's who.
+Don't critique.
+Don't ask 47 questions about the plot.
+Just sit and be quiet.
 Laugh when he laughs.
-The TV isn’t the point.
+The TV isn't the point.
 Sitting on the same couch is the point.
 Five years from now you will not remember the show.
-You’ll remember the couch.
+You'll remember the couch.

 35. Make him breakfast on a random Tuesday.